Wednesday, April 27, 2022

 5. Numerous choices of learning, many of which appear to be based on someone's experience of learning or trying to learn morse on their own.

-6. No particular target to reach.
+6. No particular target to reach or time scale to work to..

 8. Age!
 I think the older you are it might just be harder to learn some new skills such as morse.